 - ‘Dinosaur Douglas and the Beastly Bugs’, a text promoting oral hygiene will be integrated into the class ‘must reads’ so that children are exposed often to the importance of taking care of their teeth.

 - Oral Health will be woven through the curriculum, ensuring that each half term, children are given opportunities to practise this, whether it be through a dentist role play, a ‘smile’ topic, or discrete teaching.
 Please see the supplementary document.

 - Dates are mapped into the school calendar for guidance and support to be offered to parents and carers at regular intervals throughout the school year.

 - The school nurse will be visiting the school to conduct an oral health workshop in Summer.

-Assessment and observation form an important part of the planning cycle.
+Assessment and observation forms an important part of the planning cycle.
 With this in mind, we have strategically designed the assessment of learning to ensure all data exercises are beneficial to the immediate outcomes of the children.
-In Acorns, Rising 3, and Nursery, assessment of the 3 prime areas of learning is of the utmost importance.
-Termly ‘diaries’ using observation checkpoints as a guide, alongside high-quality observations recorded on Tapestry will form a full picture of each child’s learning at this stage in their education.
+In Acorns, Rising 3 and Nursery, assessment of the 3 prime areas of learning are of the upmost importance.
+In Acorns, the 2-year-old progress check ensure parents and carers are updated on their child’s progress and any concerns or actions.
+In Rising 3 and Nursery, termly ‘diaries’ using observation checkpoints as a guide, alongside high quality observations recorded on Seesaw will form a full picture of each child’s learning at this stage in their education.
 These diaries, backed up by useful assessments such as number recognition and pencil grasp, will be used both in the planning cycle and as part of transition.